BLCM/DataDumper/README.md

   command 'obj dump switch.to.foo'` markers to differentiate what stage of the dump you're in, and generate a list of objects per map/whatever which only contains objects found in both dumps.
+- Make sure to do your checking in a case-insensitive manner.
+The object names returned by `getall` can vary sometimes, for some reason.
+For instance, you're likely to see an object with `CaraVan` versus `Caravan` at some point in your dumps.

 ### 4. Generate a list of objects to dump in each level